RyanVinyard/RyanVinyard.github.io/README.md

 # _Ryan Vinyard "Professional" Portfolio_

-#### _A Portfolio Webpage to introduce myself, as well as show projects I've worked on._
+#### _A Portfolio Webpage to introduce myself, my skills, and my work._

 #### By _**Ryan Vinyard**_

 ## Description

-_I'm actually redoing this in its entirety now because I haven't touched it in years and I'm a real dumb web dev now instead of a dumb student._
+_I'm tired of leaving the "website" field blank, and I want to give a little idea of what I do, so I've built a small portfolio site_

-_Don't look at any of this unless you hate yourself!_
+_I'll likely add on to this, but it's already wordy enough, so we'll see._

 ## Support and contact details

-_Rav.ryanvinyard@gmail.com_
+_Rav.ryanvinyard@gmail.com , VinyardWebDev@gmail.com_

 ## Technologies Used

-_Git, HTML/CSS, Bootstrap, Microsoft Visual Studio_
+_Git, HTML/CSS, JS, Bootstrap, Microsoft Visual Studio_

 ### License